 Companies preparing you for the verbal & quant skills you need for standardized tests have been around since Kaplan first opened its doors in 1938.
 By contrast, techniques for developing and enhancing the mind’s capacity for attention and focus have been around for at least twenty-five centuries.
 The premier workout for one’s attention and focus is meditation: if you developed a daily meditation practice, you would notice gradually, over time, tremendous strides in these skills.
 Admittedly, if your test is around the corner, starting a daily meditation routine right now might not make too much of a difference: the major payoffs would be much further down the road.
 Mindfulness practice is similar, and, if practiced consistently throughout the day, each day, can bring significant changes more quickly.
 Jon Kabat-Zinn has been a pioneer in the scientific research of mindfulness, and I highly recommend his books.

 Mindfulness is about focusing on whatever your present moment experience is.
 From the point of view of mindfulness practice, the past and future don’t matter at all.
 Slow down your breath and ask yourself: what is present right now?
 What do you see or sense?
 Think of the most frequent environments in your life: your residence, your friends’ residences, your office, your classroom, stores you frequent, etc. Purely from memory, without any hints, could you describe what’s on the floor? the color of the walls? how many windows? where each piece of furniture or equipment is? how many stairs? — Of all the places that are familiar, how many of them have you ever really looked at consciously, in detail?
 One excellent starter practice for mindfulness: each time you are in a very familiar environment, force yourself to notice one little detail that you have never consciously acknowledged before: an object, a color, a pattern, perhaps even a shaft of light or a view from a window.
-At first, it may seem that, after a few times, you will run out, but if you really practice this consistently, you will find even the most familiar environmental is rich in an infinite level of as-yet unexplored detail.
+At first, it may seem that, after a few times, you will run out, but if you really practice this consistently, you will find even the most familiar environment is rich in an infinite level of as-yet unexplored detail.

 More mindfulness practice.
 When you eat, just eat: focus on the flavor and sensation of each bite.
 When you walk, just walk: how does each step feel?
 When you stand waiting (at the bus stop, on an elevator, on line at the grocery, etc.), just stand: notice your posture and breath.
 In our modern day and age, a crucial part of mindfulness is resisting the urge to immerse your attention in some kind of electronic distraction at every spare moment.
 Would you rather be connected to something electronic or to your own vitality and well-being?

 How does any of this help you with the GMAT?
 Well, by taking slower & deeper breaths and directing your attention to what is present, you are training your mind not to wander away from what’s in front of your face, and you are sharpening your eye for fine detail.
 If you practice this consistently, so that it starts to feel natural, then when you walk into the GMAT, it will be much harder for any niggling little detail of any math question to evade your careful eye.
 If your breath remains slow and deep, that will help you relax even in that high pressure situation, which in turn will give you greater access to your capacity for intuition and insight.
 When you are that careful in all your observations, your “careless” mistakes will be few indeed.
 For more tips, see Kevin’s video below!

 I hope this article has given you a few different ways to think about addressing the problem of “careless mistakes.”
 Here’s a question on which you can practice: